 Giraffes are high-profile animals, yet they're typically seen more than heard.
 Not only are they literally hard to overlook, but they're famously quiet.
 Aside from assorted snorts and grunts, these stately mammals mostly seem like the strong, silent type.

-But according to a new study, we might just need to listen more closely.
+But according to a study published in BMC Research Notes, we might just need to listen more closely.
 A team of biologists has recorded giraffes at three zoos humming at night, a vocalization they describe as "rich in harmonic structure, having a deep and sustained sound."

 Before this, it had been suggested giraffes don't vocalize because they can't generate enough airflow in their 6-foot necks.
 Scientists had also begun to suspect the animals do produce infrasonic sounds inaudible to humans, like elephants do, despite inconclusive evidence.
 To test that idea, biologists from the University of Vienna and Tierpark Berlin recorded more than 900 hours of audio from giraffes at three European zoos, then scoured the data for signs of infrasonic noise.